It Mite Be Mange: Photos, Causes, Symptoms + Treatment

 Sarcoptic Mange

-Sarcoptic mange, or scabies, is caused by the Sarcoptes scabiei mite, which resembles a tick with stubby legs.
+Sarcoptic mange, or scabies, is caused by the Sarcoptes scabiei mite, which resembles a microscopic tick with stubby legs.
 Unlike demodex mites, which are associated with hair follicles, scabies mites burrow anywhere into the skin, feed, and breed quickly.

 Photo: Scabies mite under microscope, by Dr. Michael W. Dryden, DVM, PhD, DACVM; via the Merck Veterinary Manual